IBM-Cloud/vpc-instance-extension/README.md

    ```sh
    ./01-services.sh
    ```
-2. The script provisions IBM Cloud Activity Tracker with LogDNA service, creates an access group, adds the required policies and adds the users to the access group. *Every user that accesses the IBM Cloud Activity Tracker with LogDNA service in your account must be assigned an access policy with an IAM user role defined.*
+2. The script provisions a IBM Cloud Activity Tracker with LogDNA service with 7-day event search plan, creates an access group, adds the required policies and adds the users to the access group. *Every user that accesses the IBM Cloud Activity Tracker with LogDNA service in your account must be assigned an access policy with an IAM user role defined.*

 You will configure the Activity Tracker with LogDNA service to look for VPC specific events in the coming sections.